Bolesław Bierut: In Soviet-dominated Poland

 A military department of the PPR Central Committee was created on 31 October 1944 and included Bierut and Gomułka, in addition to three generals.
-Its goal was to politicize the armed forces, currently fighting the war, and to establish a politically reliable officer corps.
+Its goal was to politicise the armed forces, currently fighting the war, and to establish a politically reliable officer corps.
 According to Eisler, Bierut and Gomułka are both responsible for the post-war persecution of many former Home Army soldiers and other groups and individuals.
-The terror policies, particularly brutal in the 1944–48 period, were directed against declared opponents of the regime, including the legally functioning PSL, and had nor yet involved society as a whole.
+The terror policies, particularly brutal in the 1944–48 period, were directed against declared opponents of the regime, including the legally functioning PSL, and had not yet involved society as a whole.

 In February 1945, the Yalta Conference took place in Crimea.
-At that time Bierut, together with the PPR leadership and government departments, moved to the capital city of Warsaw.
+At that time, Bierut, together with the PPR leadership and government departments, moved to the capital city of Warsaw.
 The city was in ruins and its rebuilding and expansion became a major concern and preoccupation for Bierut during the years that followed.

 In June 1945, the Provisional Government of National Unity was established in Moscow.
 In July, Bierut and other Polish leaders participated in the Potsdam Conference, where, together with Stalin, they successfully lobbied for the establishment of Poland's western border at the Oder–Neisse line.
 The Polish administration in the formerly German lands was to continue until the final delimitation of the frontier in the (future) peace settlement.
 Poland's newly acquired "Recovered Territories" had thus reached their maximum attainable size.